St. Raphael's Cathedral (Dubuque, Iowa): Rectory

-The cathedral shares its historic designation with the parish rectory and its former convent and school building.
 The rectory, which is adjacent to the cathedral on the north, was built around 1870.
 The three-story brick dwelling is considered the finest example of the Italianate style in the Cathedral District.
 The house features a low hipped roof, paired brackets on the eaves, simple window hoods, and an entrance canopy.
 The main entrance is flanked by side lights and it has a fan light above.
 The ironwork detailing and the doors were originally on the mansion of A.A.
 Cooper, which was named Greystone and was torn down in the late 1950s.

+Convent

 The Sisters of Charity of the Blessed Virgin Mary arrived in Dubuque and started teaching in the parish school in 1843.
 The building that became their parish convent was built as a girls' school sometime in the 1880s.
 It is a three-story, brick, Second Empire style structure built on a limestone foundation.
 It features a mansard roof, eaves, a simple cornice and stone trim.
 The five-bay main facade has a small porch over the main entrance.
 The windows on the first two floors are flattened arch windows, and the third floor round arch windows are placed in dormers.
 The building was converted into living space for the sisters after a new school building was constructed in 1904.
 The building has subsequently been sold by the parish and converted into senior housing.

+School

 The former St. Raphael's School building, which stands next to the cathedral on the south, was built in 1904 in the Neoclassical style.
 It replaced the boys' school and the girls' school buildings that were located in the rear of the cathedral property.
 The boys had been taught by a community of religious brothers.
 The boys' school building was located behind the girls' school and the cathedral itself and has subsequently been torn down.
 St. Raphael's School closed in 1976 because of low enrollment.
 The building was sold by the parish in the mid-1980s.